multiversx/mx-sdk-specs/accounts/ledger_account.md

 ## LedgerAccount

 ```
+// should implement the `IAccount` interface
-class LedgerAccount:
+class LedgerAccount(IAccount):

-    // The constructor is not captured by the specs; it's up to the implementing library to define it.
-    // Suggestions:
+    // sets the working address on the device
-    constructor(account_index: int = 0, address_index: int = 0);
+    set_address(address_index: int = 0);

-    address: Address;

-    // Local copy of the account nonce.
-    // Must be explicitly managed by client code.
-    nonce: uint64;

-    // serializes the transaction, signs the transaction, returns the signature;
+    // serializes the transaction, computes the signature and returns it;
     // sets version and option for transaction signing by hash
     sign_transaction(transaction: Transaction, account_index: int = 0, address_index: int = 0): bytes;

-    // serializes the message, signs the message, returns the signature;
+    // serializes the message, computes the signature and returns it;
     sign_message(message: Message, account_index: int = 0, address_index: int = 0): bytes;

     // Gets the nonce (the one from the object's state) and increments it.